Revenue Management Total Guide: Definition, Strategies & Software

 All the metrics and KPIs we’ve just seen ultimately serve to paint a picture of the overall rate of revenue that your hotel is generating.
 Understanding each revenue KPI and knowing what adjustments you need to make, and when, is the key to revenue generation.

 It’s important to understand that the most effective revenue generation strategy is built around data.
 It’s all about knowing that every action you take has a corresponding reaction.
-By understanding these reactions you can create the right strategy to get the results you want: maximum revenue and maximum profitability.
+By understanding these reactions you can create the right strategy to get the results you want: maximum revenue.

 Revenue maximising: strategies and how to do it

-The following revenue management strategies all rely on a range of methods including forecasting, competitor analysis, market segmentation, and pricing strategies.
+The following strategies all rely on a range of methods including forecasting, competitor analysis, market segmentation, and pricing strategies.

 Tactical vs strategic